ender74/redux-form-fields/README.md

 #### Examples

 ##### FormField
-The FormField component is an bootstrap Input element together with an error decorator to show the validation status from redux-form.
+The FormField component is a bootstrap Input element together with an error decorator to show the validation status from redux-form.
 You can use it as an direct replacement for html _input_ tags like follows: